 Getting started with Power BI Apps

 Power apps in Power BI provide a way to view and interact with the company dashboards from anywhere in the world.
 This allows the user to visualize both On-premise and On-cloud data in real-time.
-For this guide, we’ll consider the mobile to be an Android device, but the process is pretty much the same for other ones.
+We’ll consider the mobile to be an Android device for this guide, but the process is pretty much the same for other ones.

 To get started with the apps in Power BI, you first have to create and publish a report on Power BI Service, for which you can check out our blog on Power BI Desktop.
 After that, follow the steps given below to create a workspace and make dashboards in Power BI Service.